HarryMumford/mood-recorder-tech-test/README.md

 ### Justification

-I decided that a family member of someone in a care home would most likely want to see:
+I decided that a family member of someone in a care would most likely want to see:

 1. A general overview of the moods of the care recipient
 2. A list of any incidents that may be of concern.